By Steve & Tamami Laser reporting from Tokyo, Japan

 Watch the “StarJets” spin in our video before this vintage ride disappeared to make way for new attractions.

 The closure of the Grand Circuit Raceway in Tomorrowland means that this video is the last time we’ll see the ride in action.

 What makes us even sadder was the end of the road for the Grand Circuit Raceway that closed permanently in early 2017.
-While the “Autopia” style cars are noisy and the gas engines probably impact air quality, they’re a rite of passage for kids yearning to drive.
-OLC says the raceway will close permanently in January 2017.
+While the “Autopia” style cars are noisy and the gas engines probably impact air quality, they were a rite of passage for kids yearning to drive.

 Both of these attractions will be replaced by an extension of Fantasyland and a new “Beauty and the Beast” ride, restaurant and shop, planned to open in 2020.
 Also on tap is a new Fantasyland indoor theater with seating for up to 1,500.
 Meanwhile, a completely new attraction based on the “Big Hero 6” film is said to be planned for Tomorrowland.

 Toontown (Kids Love It)

 Our last video in this story is a brief look at the Toontown area of Tokyo Disneyland.

 Toontown, located next to Tomorrowland, is a popular spot for families with small children.
 With the exception of Roger Rabbit’s Car Toon Spin (a bit fast-paced for tiny tots) youngsters can enjoy this area and meet Disney characters in their “houses.”